 Student Abilities Challenged

-The laboratory and field investigation component of the AP Environmental Science course should challenge every student's ability to:
+The laboratory and field investigation component should challenge every student's ability to:

 - Critically observe environmental systems